joshbrew/robo-animator/README.md

 Buttons
 - Edit & Import Animation opens blender with a selected .blend file, or none at all for a blank animation.
-When you close this instance of blender, the app unfreezes and imports any armiture data available in that animation.
+When you close this instance of blender, the app unfreezes and imports any armature data available in that animation.
 - Import animation imports data without opening blender

 - Write Animation Config writes a Json file for the associated data and added flags